xcart/xcart-docs/_pages/kb_en/modules/MMY.md

    {% endnote %}

-   You CAN upload products to the addon even without configuring the addon levels beforehand.
-The levels and their values will be added to the **Catalog** -> **Make/Model/Year/Engine** section automatically from the products-mmy-YYYY-MM-DD.csv file you imported.

-2. **Without SKU**
+2. **Without product SKU**

+   Data import that does not include product SKU do require a preliminary **Make/Model/Year/Engine** addon set-up (i.e. the addon levels must be pre-configured) and can be done using the mmy-YYYY-MM-DD.csv file format.

-   The fields that should be added to a mmy-YYYY-MM-DD.csv file to populate the addon with products should be as follows:
+   The fields that should be added to a mmy-YYYY-MM-DD.csv file should be as follows:
    ![mmy-listing-csv.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/mmy-listing-csv.png)

-   The fields' names in the mmy-YYYY-MM-DD.csv file should correspond with the level names you set on the **Make/Model/Year** addon settings page and should have the REAL level values (the value **ALL** can't be used here).
+   The fields' names in the mmy-YYYY-MM-DD.csv file should correspond with the level names you set on the **Make/Model/Year** addon settings page and should have the ACTUAL level values (the value **ALL** can't be used here).

-   You CAN'T upload products to the addon without configuring the addon levels beforehand.

 ## Make/Model/Year Selection Statistics